hamidb80/iterrr/readme.md

 iseqFinalizer acc
 ```

-it's as clean is hand-written code, but it's good enough.
+it's not as clean as hand-written code, but it's good enough.

 ## Usage
 ### syntax